IRDG2OI/geoenrich/docs/source/online.rst

 Geoenrich online (beta)
 =======================

-A beta version of a web app is `available <https://geoenrich.marbec-tools.ird.fr/>`_ for basic uses of GeoEnrich.
+A beta version of the GeoEnrich web app is `available <https://geoenrich.marbec-tools.ird.fr/>`_ for basic uses.
 For more advanced uses, a self-hosted version is available as a `docker image <https://github.com/morand-g/geoenrich/tree/main/docker>`_.

 1. File format